crickbabs/BABS-ATACSeqPE/docs/install.md

 There are various ways in which you can obtain the pipeline itself:

-### Via Nextflow
+### Nextflow

 If you have an internet connection at the command-line when running the pipeline, Nextflow will automatically download the pipeline if `crickbabs/BABS-ATASeqPE` is specified as the pipeline name.

-### Via Git
+### Git

-If you have [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) installed, you can obtain the pipeline by running the following command in a directory where you want to perform the analysis:
+If you need to customise the pipeline you can obtain a local copy of the pipeline by running the following [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) command in a directory where you want to perform the analysis:

 ```bash
 git clone https://github.com/crickbabs/BABS-ATACSeqPE